Interview with

 Designer

-When people get curious about interior design they naturally turn to the internet.
-Pretty quickly though they get overloaded by too many choices and overwhelmed with too many decisions.
-It’s my job to curate those endless options into thoughtful, cohesive schemes that reflect my client’s lifestyle.
+When people get curious about interior design, they naturally turn to the internet.
+But they quickly become overwhelmed by the endless choices and decisions.
+That’s where I come in — to cut through the noise and curate thoughtful, cohesive schemes that reflect my clients’ lifestyles.

 I don't tell my clients 'this is your chair, this is your fabric…'.
 Instead I try to nurture a collaborative dynamic and encourage them to be involved as much as they are comfortable with.

-I like to remain open minded, especially in the beginning phase of design, to explore new styles, or just simply play with colors that a client isn’t accustomed to it.
-So my presentations tend to be casual conversations where a client and I workshop ideas together.
-Together we edit and reorganize the way the space is representing their current stage in life.
+I like to stay open-minded, especially in the early stages of design, to explore new styles or experiment with colors that a client may not be used to.
+My presentations usually feel like casual conversations where the client and I workshop ideas together.
+From there, we refine and reshape the space to reflect their current stage in life.

 I don't like to hide things; when a problem arises we should have healthy conversations, so that we can resolve it proactively.

-I’m naturally organized & efficient - maybe that is the architect side of me, and probably related to the fact that I was raised in Japan.
-New Yorkers don't have time, and time really is money in this city.
-As much as I want to be attentive to every detail, there is always a time constraint - either clients’ schedules, construction leadtimes, or the budget allocated for my consultations.
-So I have to strike a thoughtful balance to negotiate that while delivering a great space.
-It’s so important to me to leave clients with a home they are proud to call their own.
+I’m naturally organized and love to be efficient — maybe it’s the architect in me, or perhaps it comes from being raised in Japan.
+New Yorkers don’t have time to waste, and time is money here.
+While I aim to be attentive to every detail, there are always constraints — whether it’s clients’ schedules, construction lead times, or the allocated budget for consultations.
+So I carefully balance these factors to deliver a beautiful space without compromise.
+Ultimately, it’s so important to me to leave clients with a home they are proud to call their own.

 Ryuhei M Livingston | CID, ASID

 Ryuhei {roo-hey} was born in Yokohama, Japan.
-Raised by an engineer and a children’s clothing designer, he naturally gravitated to creative activities, filling his childhood with pencil drawings and fabric swatch collages.
-Soon after graduating from an architecture college, he moved to New York in 2007 to obtain a MS Arch at Pratt Institute.
+Raised by an engineer and a children’s clothing designer, he naturally gravitated toward creative activities, spending his childhood sketching and making collages from fabric swatches.
+After graduating from an architecture college, he moved to New York in 2007 to earn an MS Arch from Pratt Institute.

-With technical expertise and creative training, Ryuhei began his design career at distinguished firms in NYC, specializing in high-end residential renovations and bespoke furniture & lighting.
-Blessed with experience in developing luxury home interiors for celebrity clients on both east and west coast, he started his own practice in 2017.
+With a foundation in both technical expertise and creative training, Ryuhei began his design career at distinguished NYC firms, focusing on high-end residential renovations and bespoke furniture and lighting.
+After gaining experience developing luxury interiors for celebrity clients on both coasts, he launched his own practice in 2017.

-Appreciating the simple and tailored, Ryuhei believes in the power of an thoughtful & streamlined process and enjoys helping clients turn their inspirations into a real sense of livable luxury.
+Appreciating the simple and tailored, Ryuhei believes in the power of a thoughtful, streamlined process and takes pride in helping clients turn their inspirations into livable luxury.